torvalds/linux/Documentation/admin-guide/module-signing.rst

-It is also possible to manually generate the key private/public files using the x509.genkey key generation configuration file in the root node of the Linux kernel sources tree and the openssl command.
+It is also possible to manually generate the key private/public files using the x509.genkey key generation configuration file in the root node of the GNU/Linux kernel sources tree and the openssl command.
 The following is an example to generate the public/private key files::